dhandesaurav52/Acoof/README.md

 ### 2. **(CRUCIAL) Grant Permissions to the Service Account**

-This is the most critical step to fix the deployment error.
-You must give the deployment service account permission to read the secrets you just created.
+This is the most critical step to fix deployment errors.
+You must give the deployment service account permission to deploy your app and read the secrets you just created.

 1. Go to the **IAM** page in your Google Cloud Console: [IAM & Admin](https://console.cloud.google.com/iam-admin/iam?project=acoof-8e92d).
 2. Find the service account (Principal) named **`github-action-1020136778@acoof-8e92d.iam.gserviceaccount.com`**.
 3. Click the **pencil icon** (Edit principal) on that row.
-4. Click **"ADD ANOTHER ROLE"**.
+4. Click **"ADD ANOTHER ROLE"** and add the following three roles:
-5. In the "Select a role" filter box, type **`Secret Manager Secret Accessor`** and select it from the list.
+    *   **Cloud Run Admin**: Allows creating and managing the backend service.
+    *   **Firebase Hosting Admin**: Allows deploying new site versions.
+    *   **Secret Manager Secret Accessor**: Allows reading the secrets you created.
-6. Click **"SAVE"**.
+5. Click **"SAVE"**.

 ---